-In conjunction with an experienced administrative, support staff and qualified instructors, the Center has an involved Student Service staff and an active Job Development team who schedule regular career days and comprehensive job fairs for CEWD students and the community.
-As a Union County One Stop Career Center partner, the Center regularly supports the County's Social Service Agencies with activities geared to increasing the productivity and employability of the agencies' participants and Union County residents.
-Additionally, the College, through both the Center for Economic and Workforce Development and the College's Continuing Education departments, supports the implementation of the new Workforce Innovation Business Center located in the Mills at Jersey Gardens (Jersey Gardens Mall).
-The Center and the College continue to prioritize working with County agencies and with local employers.
-Employment for Center students is the primary goal.
+In conjunction with an experienced administrative, support staff and qualified instructors, the Center has an active Job Development team who work with local employers to identify qualified candidates.
+The team supports our students in seeking and obtaining employment with these employers.
+As a Union County One Stop Career Center partner, the Center regularly supports the County's Social Service Agencies with activities geared to increasing the productivity and employability of the agencies' clients and Union County residents.
+Additionally, the College, through the Center for Economic and Workforce Development, Continuing Education and Industry-Business Institute departments, supports the implementation of the Workforce Innovation Business Center initiative through the Union County Workforce Development Board.